avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 #### Step 4:
 Now we can create a recommendor system based off of the lift value.
 For example, if a consumer purcahses Milk (antecdent) provide all consequents where the lift value is equal or greaater than 5 which means the customer is at least 5 times more likely to purchase item B (consequents) when purchasing item A (antecedent).
 Another method is to sort the lift values where the output lists the top 3 consequents with the greatest lift values.

+For more details, please visit my [github](https://github.com/avielrs/Market-Basket-Analysis) where my jupyter notebook and datafile is provided!